 How should I cut my crispy tofu?

 What’s so fun about tofu is that the shape is up to you!
 Unlike tempeh or seitan, tofu comes in a uniform block, so it’s relatively simple to cut.
-For this recipe I recommend choosing a shape that is no more that 1″ thick on at least one side.
+For this recipe, I recommend choosing a shape that is no more than 1-inch thick on at least one side.
 This helps the pressing process!
-Which…

 How do I press my tofu for this crispy tofu recipe?